-Where did you study and what were some of your first jobs?
 T: I studied art history at Brown University (undergrad) and architecture (masters degree) at Columbia University.
 My first job after college was working as a program assistant at an architecture non-profit called The Architectural League, in New York City, where I helped to plan and put on lectures from design professionals every week.
 Through this experience, I was exposed to the world of architecture and design in NYC from the designer’s perspective, and I realized that I really identified with this perspective.
 This played a huge role in helping me decide I wanted to be someone who makes things in the built environment.
 A year later, I applied to graduate school for architecture to help make that happen.

 A: I studied Fine Art undergrad at Flagler College and Painting & Drawing (masters degree) at the University of Florida.
 I've been pursuing an art career for about 10 years.
 It has been a combination of simple jobs and a continued commitment to making and thinking about the art I want to produce.
 For years, I was unable to support myself with my art.
 One of the biggest lessons that I carry with me is patience.

-Give us the elevator pitch on what you do.
 We have a cross-disciplinary approach to sculpture, incorporating bright, unexpected colors, optimistic shapes, and warm materials such as paper pulp, clay, and wood, to prompt curiosity about the objects we create and their real and imagined histories.